themeblvd/theme-blvd-layout-builder/readme.txt

 = 2.3.6 - XX/XX/XXXX =
 * Fixed: Template sync setting wasn't saving when editing a layout from WordPress 5's new block editor.
+* Fixed: When saving a page from the classic editor, couldn't change page templates away from "Custom Layout".
 * Fixed: Occasional upgrade notice PHP warnings.

 = 2.3.5 - 12/12/2018 =